wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 - Barometer height

 !!! note
-    Notice that the datetime of the observation is split into 5 different columns.
+    Notice that the datetime of the observation is split into 5 different columns (from most to least significant).

 Below are essential `csv2bufr` commands and configurations: